 If James Braddock is “The Cinderella Man,” then what do we call Arnold Cream, aka Jersey Joe Walcott?
 Braddock’s story of perseverance in the face of seemingly insurmountable odds eventually inspired Hollywood attention, but no movie has been made about Cream and his equally improbable triumph, perhaps because Walcott’s tale strains credulity to the breaking point.
-In truth, Jersey Joe’s story rates as even more exalting than Braddock’s when one takes into account the factor of race in America before the Civil Rights movement, as well as the number of times Walcott had been written off by the pundits of the day.
-For years he couldn’t catch a break, in part because he was black, but also because Jersey Joe was perceived as a no-hope journeyman, a perennial contender, who couldn’t, and wouldn’t, make the big time.
+In truth, Jersey Joe’s story rates as even more exalting than Braddock’s when one factors in racial inequality in America before the Civil Rights movement, as well as the number of times Walcott had been written off by the pundits of the day.
+For years he couldn’t catch a break, in part because he was Black, but also because Jersey Joe was perceived as a no-hope journeyman, a perennial contender, who couldn’t, and wouldn’t, make the big time.

 Space does not allow for a detailing of all the misfortunes, crooked managers, and broken promises Walcott endured after he turned pro in 1930.
-Suffice to say by the time the winter of 1944 rolled around, Walcott, living with his family in a dilapidated shack in Camden, New Jersey, had quit the fight game for good.
-He had already retired at least half a dozen times before that to concentrate on steady work that didn’t threaten to drive him insane, such as hauling garbage or working in the shipyards, but this time it looked like it would stick.
+It’s enough to say that by the time the winter of 1944 rolled around, Arnold Cream, living with his family in a dilapidated shack in Camden, New Jersey, had quit the fight game for good.
+He had already retired at least half a dozen times before that point to concentrate on steady work that didn’t threaten to drive him insane, such as hauling garbage or working in the shipyards, but this time it appeared it would stick.
 Joe had had only two fights in four years, now had six children to feed, and he lacked any kind of representation, no manager or promoter who believed in his talent.

 Enter Vic Marsillo.

-A New Jersey-based matchmaker looking to develop a local heavyweight attraction in Camden, Marsillo approached Walcott and started talking up Joe’s talent, reminding him of his ability, his natural caginess, that slick move he had of walking away from an opponent before turning and ambushing him with a heavy right hand.
-But Walcott had heard it all before, had been sweet-talked many times by managers who eventually left Joe high and dry.
-Words alone weren’t going to get Walcott out of retirement this time.
+A New Jersey-based matchmaker hoping to develop a local heavyweight attraction in Camden, Marsillo approached the fighter and started talking up Joe’s talent, reminding him of his ability, his natural caginess, that slick move he had of walking away from an opponent before turning and ambushing him with a heavy right hand.
+But Walcott had heard it all before, had been sweet-talked many times by managers who eventually left him high and dry.
+Words alone weren’t going to get Walcott back in the ring.

-So Marsillo hit upon what turned out to be the perfect gesture to give his prospect the boost he needed.
+So Marsillo hit upon what turned out to be the perfect gesture to give the crestfallen fighter the boost he needed.
 It was December, just before Christmas, and it was cold.
-Marsillo convinced his money man, promoter Felix Bocchicchio, to help him buy a ton of coal for Walcott and his family.
-Marsillo delivered it personally, helped shovel it into Walcott’s basement and Jersey Joe was ecstatic.
-The security those black nuggets represented to Walcott and his family could not be overstated.
-Buoyed by his new manager’s faith in him, Walcott commenced training with renewed zeal.
-For Walcott, that ton of coal was the best Christmas present ever.
+Marsillo convinced his money man, promoter Felix Bocchicchio, to help him buy a ton of coal for Cream and his family.
+Marsillo delivered it personally, helped shovel it into the basement, and one Arnold Cream, family man and working stiff, was ecstatic.
+The security those black nuggets represented to him and his family could not be overstated.
+Buoyed by his new manager’s faith in him, Cream went back to being Jersey Joe Walcott and commenced training with renewed zeal.

 When Louis retired, Jersey Joe was matched with Ezzard Charles to decide the Brown Bomber’s successor, and he dropped a close decision to the former light-heavyweight and all-time great.
-He kept fighting, kept winning, got a rematch with Charles where he again dropped a 15 round decision, but this time he gave Ezzard the toughest of struggles and many thought Walcott had been robbed again.
-So, four months later, in Pittsburgh, the two rivals met for a third time, Walcott a 9 to 1 underdog, a win in his record fifth attempt at the world title deemed simply too improbable, the stuff of fairy tales, not real life.
+But Walcott kept fighting, kept winning, got a rematch with Charles where he again dropped a fifteen round decision, but this time he gave Ezzard the toughest of struggles and many thought Jersey Joe had been robbed again.
+So, four months later, in Pittsburgh, the two rivals met for a third time, Walcott a nine-to-one underdog, because a victory in a record fifth attempt at the world championship was deemed just too improbable, the stuff of fairy tales, not real life.

 But there was Walcott, looking as good as ever, asserting himself in the third round with a hard right hand that stunned the champion and cut his cheek.
-In the fourth and fifth he had Charles covering up and in the sixth Walcott started throwing heavy left hooks.
-Fighting with more fire than he ever did in their first two bouts, most ringsiders had him winning by a clear margin as the seventh round began.
+In the fourth and fifth he had Charles covering up, and in the sixth Walcott started throwing heavy left hooks.
+Fighting with more fire than he ever did in their first two bouts, most ringsiders had him winning by a clear margin when the bell rang for round seven.

-Jersey Joe Walcott had finally won the big one and, at 37, had become the oldest man to ever win the heavyweight title, a record that held until 1994 and George Foreman’s equally unlikely victory, also of the one punch variety, over Michael Moorer.
-Joe would successfully defend against Charles before losing back-to-back bouts with Rocky Marciano, but those defeats, as memorable as they are, cannot erase the previous 22 years and all their twists and turns, nor Walcott’s Cinderella moment, his fairy tale victory, that huge left hook that finally brought not only the title, but redemption.
+But, that’s what happened.
+Jersey Joe Walcott, after years of struggle, finally won the big one and, at 37 years of age, had become the oldest man to ever win the heavyweight title, a record that held until 1994 and George Foreman’s equally unlikely victory, also of the one punch variety, over Michael Moorer.
+Walcott would successfully defend against Charles before losing back-to-back bouts with Rocky Marciano, but those defeats, as memorable as they are, cannot erase the previous twenty-two years and all their twists and turns, nor Walcott’s Cinderella moment, his fairy tale victory, that huge left hook that finally brought not only the world title, but redemption. — Michael Carbert